TarasKiricenko/Project-2/README.md

 <li>Search by name or hops.</li>
 <li>Ability to save some favourites (potential "basket").</li>
 <li>Reogranising of code to have project rendering well on mobile devices.</li>
-<li>Fixing of bugs (when you click on random beer - it load obly once, you have to come back and do it again).</li>
+<li>Fixing of bugs (when you click on random beer - it load only once, you have to come back and do it again).</li>
 <li>Fixing of layout (when you click on one beer - page does take just as much space as needed, leaving white field at the bottom).</li>